bquarant/wip/_posts/2014-02-12-hemoglobinopathies.md

 ### Hemoglobins with abnormal (HIGH) oxygen affinity
 - **Hb McKees-Rock**: β<sub>145</sub> Tyr to STOP.
 This is the tyrosine that "pops" out of a hydrophobic pocket when O<sub>2</sub> binds to normal hemoglobin; this mutation leads to the breaking of salt links that facility T to R state conversion as a part of the positive homotropic effect.
 - Note: if the last two residues are deleted, then no stable T-state can be formed at all, thus, hemoglobin locked in the R-state
-- **Hb McKee's Rock** loss of positive homotropic effect means Hb is always stuck in R-state (relaxed) and thus has high affinity for oxygen.
+- Hb McKee's Rock should be thought of as a **loss of positive homotropic effect** means Hb is always stuck in R-state (relaxed) and thus has high affinity for oxygen.
 Only heterozygotes known, and the body will compensate by just making more RBCs (secondary polycythemia/erythrocytosis)
 - **Hb Hiroshima**: β<sub>146</sub> His to Asp.
-Leads to loss of negative heterotropic effect of H<sup>+</sup>, leading to O<sub>2</sub> release decreased and O<sub>2</sub> affinity increase.
+Leads to **loss of negative heterotropic effect** of H<sup>+</sup>, leading to O<sub>2</sub> release decreased and O<sub>2</sub> affinity increase.
 Survival depends on heterozygosity and compensation with secondary polycythemia.
 - **Hb Syracuse**: β<sub>143</sub> His to Pro.
 Decreased binding affinity of BPG leads to less T-state stabilization, more R-state stabilization, and thus higher O<sub>2</sub> binding affinity.
 Again, survival depends on heterozygosity and secondary polycythemia.
 - **Hb Kempsey**: β<sub>99</sub> Asn to Asp.
 At α1β2 interface.
 Large allosteric effect driven movement is prohibited, locking hemoglobin in the R-state.
 Again, survival depends on heterozygosity and compensation leads to secondary polycythemia.